AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-boards-issues-with-loading.md

 When a user attempts to load a board, one of the following may occur:

 * The board loads extremely slowly
-* The board does not load, and the user sees an error message
+* The board does not load, and the user sees the error "[!UICONTROL Something went wrong while loading this board.
+Refresh the page to try again, or contact support with the error ID below if the problem persists.]"

 This issue appears to be limited to boards that are in Workstreams.